Marcelo Huertas: FC Barcelona (2011-2015)

 Huertas became a key player in the team's rotation in his first season, leading the team in assists throughout the 2011-12 season and helping win the Spanish Supercup.
 In the first game of the 2012 ACB Finals, Huertas scored a three-point buzzer beater from half-court to seal the first win in a series in which the Catalans would take the title against rivals Real Madrid.

-Huertas would again be instrumental in the 2013-14 Liga ACB win, playing 40 minutes and scoring the game-winning shot in a key semifinals game against Valencia Basket.
+Huertas would again be instrumental in the 2013-14 Liga ACB win, playing 40 minutes and scoring the game-winning shot in a key semifinal game against Valencia Basket.

 Los Angeles Lakers (2015–2017)

 On 9 September 2015, Huertas signed with the Los Angeles Lakers.
 He made his debut for the Lakers in the team's season opener against the Minnesota Timberwolves on 28 October, recording 2 points, 2 rebounds, and 2 assists in a 112–111 loss.
 On 6 March 2016, he recorded season-highs of 10 points and 9 assists in a 112–95 win over the Golden State Warriors.
 Four days later, he had a season-best game with 13 points and 5 assists in a 120–108 loss to the Cleveland Cavaliers.

 On 5 August 2016, Huertas re-signed with the Lakers.
 On 23 February 2017, Huertas was traded to the Houston Rockets in exchange for Tyler Ennis.
 Upon being acquired by the Rockets, Huertas was waived by the team.